edburns/blog-jekyll/_posts/2020-06-10-white-fragility-highlights.md

 Mr. Atwater is explaining more than the Southern strategy.
 He is explaining the birth of the good/bad binary.
-This sociolinguistic construct is what has enabled racism to continues to thrive and grow since the civil rights era.
+This sociolinguistic construct is what has enabled racism to continue to thrive and grow since the civil rights era.

 ## Chapter 5 The Good/Bad Binary